Becoming Animal: Tutelary Animal Spirits

 For many Europeans and European diaspora, the traditions for how these transformations are achieved is lost, and anyone who wants to learn must turn to the spirits to teach them — which, honestly, is how they were learned in the first place.

-What if, instead of treating animal archetypes as badges for personal validation — gained from superficial assumptions about animal qualities — we studied animals directly and deeply?
+What if — instead of treating animal affinities as badges for personal validation, gained from superficial assumptions about their qualities — we studied animals directly and deeply?
 What if we sought to learn from them — how they engage with the world, their roles in their ecosystems, their unique traits that enable their survival and contribute to their environment’s health?
 Reading books on animal biology, animal behavior, ecology.
 Watching nature documentaries.
 Going out into the forest, on the water, climbing mountains, and observing them and their environments firsthand.
 Making thoughtful offerings and petitioning them to teach us.
 Making sacred oaths to protect living members of their species as well their environments.
+Trusting them and ourselves to become one of them, just for a little while, and blur the lines of who we believe we are.

 Unlinked Works Cited